-Authorizations are required for activities that will involve the discharge of dredged or fill material and certain discharges associated with excavation into Waters of the United States, including wetlands.
-These activities are regulated by the Corps under Section 404 of the Clean Water Act (CWA), see 33 CFR 323 (See General Condition 2).
+Authorizations are required for activities that will involve the discharge of dredged or fill material and certain discharges associated with excavation into waters of the U.S., including wetlands.
+These activities are regulated by USACE under Section 404 of the Clean Water Act (CWA), see 33 CFR 323 (see GC 2).

 II.
-REVIEW PROCESS:
+REVIEW PROCESS

-1. State and Local Approvals:
+1. State and Local Approvals - Water Quality Certification (WQC)